-The petitioner, DR Horton, requests annexation of the subject property into the City of Naperville, rezoning of the property to R3A (Medium Density Multiple-family Residence District) upon annexation, subdivision, and conditional use for a preliminary PUD in order to develop the subject property with 500 single-family detached homes, single-family attached homes (townhomes), common open space, a clubhouse with a pool, and related amenities.
+The petitioner, DR Horton, requests annexation of the subject property into the City of Naperville, rezoning of the property to R3A (Medium Density Multiple-family Residence District) upon annexation, subdivision, and conditional use for a preliminary PUD in order to develop the subject property with 480 single-family detached homes, single-family attached homes (townhomes), common open space, a clubhouse and related amenities.
+The proposed development will be constructed in 3 phases.
+A phasing exhibit has been included in the attachments showing which portions of the development will be constructed within each phase.
 The petitioner's annexation and subdivision requests are not reviewed by the Planning & Zoning Commission, but information on the requests is provided for reference.
 The annexation and subdivision requests will be heard at a subsequent public hearing during a City Council meeting.